hchasey/guides/code-review/README.md

   them. ("What do you think about using a custom validator here?")
 * Seek to understand the author's perspective.
 * Sign off on the pull request with a :thumbsup: or "Ready to merge" comment.
+* Wait to merge the branch until Continuous Integration (TDDium, TravisCI, etc.) tells you the test suite is green in the branch.
+* Merge once you feel confident in the code and its impact on the project.

 If you disagree with a guideline, open an issue on the guides repo rather than debating it within the code review.
 In the meantime, apply the guideline.